ucxinstructor/dsa_package/README.md

 Misc. code improvements, documentation updates and API consistency

 # TODO
-* Make an abstract Graph class
+* Make an abstract Graph class?
 * Allow NetworkX access to draw class
 * Allow undirected option in edges() method of the graph class
+* Capture and verify output of tree structures